bufbuild/protoschema-plugins/README.md

 ```

-Results in the following JSON Schema files:
+By default, results in the following JSON Schema files:

-- `*.schema.json` files are generated with the protobuf field name (e.g. `product_id`, `product_name`)
+- `*.schema.json` files are generated with protobuf field names (e.g. `product_id`, `product_name`)
-- `*.schema.bundle.json` files include all dependencies in a single file with the protobuf field name.
+- `*.schema.bundle.json` files include all dependencies in a single file with protobuf field names.
+- `*.schema.strict.json` files are generated with protobuf field names, but do not allow aliases, string numbers, or any other non-normalized representation.
+- `*.schema.strict.bundle.json` files include the strict schema with all dependencies in a single file with protobuf field names.
-- `*.jsonschema.json` files are generated with the json field name (e.g. `productId`, `productName`)
+- `*.jsonschema.json` files are generated with JSON field names (e.g. `productId`, `productName`)
+  other non-normalized representation.
-- `*.jsonschema.bundle.json` files include all dependencies in a single file with the json field name.
+- `*.jsonschema.bundle.json` files include all dependencies in a single file with the json field names.
+- `*.jsonschema.strict.json` files are generated with JSON field names, but do not allow aliases, string numbers, or any other non-normalized representation.
+- `*.jsonschema.strict.bundle.json` files include the strict JSON schema with all dependencies in a single file with JSON field names.

 For example, the above protobuf generates the following `*.schema.json` files: